1r0nx/unveil/README.md

 pip3 install pyinstaller
 ```

-And all commands to be run:
+And all commands to be run (you need to have them on you machine):
 ```
 7z
 binwalk